chinitoo/pushEnv/README.md

 ### 4️⃣ Compare local vs remote

-See what's different between your local `.env` and the remote version before pulling:
+See what's different between your local `.env` and the remote version **before pulling** or rolling back:

 ```bash
 # Compare development (default)